This feature must be enabled in the settings. To do so, follow this helpsheet.

 The subscription has not yet started

-If the member cancels their subscription today, it will be stopped after the April 2nd invoice.
+If the member cancels their subscription today, it will be stopped right away.

-The member will still have to pay their April 2nd invoice and will benefit from their subscription until May 2nd (excluded).
+The member won’t have to pay their April 2nd invoice and will not benefit from their subscription anymore.